 Mr. Hoff has been in the golf business for over 30 years, and a class A member of the PGA for 24.
 He entered into the golf business in 1980 with an apprenticeship in the private club sector at the Marietta Country Club in Marietta, Ohio and his formal education includes the Golfworks Club Repair and Design school in Newark, Ohio.
 After completing the program at Golfworks, Hoff left Ohio heading south to work in the private club sector working directly with the owner of The Golf Club of West Virginia.

 Early on, Mr. Hoff was a tour player, participating in the mini tours throughout North Florida.
 After his playing career, Jim joined the HMS Golf Management team in Savannah, Georgia, overseeing the completion and opening of the Southbridge Golf Club.
 For a decade he oversaw daily operations for McKinley Golf Corporation on Hilton Head Island becoming the corporate controller for the corporation.
-His background in golf operations makes him supremely qualified be our Director of Career Placement and instructor for our Golf Operations and Country Club Management courses, among others.
+His background in golf operations makes him supremely qualified be our Director of Career Placement and instructor for our Golf Operations and Country Club Management courses at the Hilton Head campus.

 “Every day I’m happy to be able to spread the knowledge of golf and help people.”